Munda languages: Korku

 Unlike the Kherwarian languages, with their complex verbal morphology, Korku verbs are moderately simple, with a modest amount of synthesis.
 Korku lacks person/number indexing of subject(s)/actor (except third persons of locative copulas and nominal predicates in the locative case) and independent present/future tense markers.
 Korku present/future tenses rely on the finitising suffix -bà.
-Present or future tense negation can be located in preverbs or postverbs, but past tense negation is marked by the suffix -ᶑùn.
+Present or future tense negation can be located in preverbal or postverbal positions, but past tense negation is marked by the suffix -ᶑùn.

 Many Korku auxiliary verbs are borrowed from Indo-Aryan.
-The auxiliary predicate takes tense–aspect–mood, voice, and finitising suffixes for the verb.
+The auxiliary verb takes tense–aspect–mood, voice, and finite suffixes for the lexical verb.
 An example is ghaʈa-, which means 'to manage to, to find a way to' and serves as the acquisitive.

 South Munda

-Compared to North Munda languages languages, outh Munda languages are even more divergent and have fewer shared morphological traits.
+Compared to North Munda languages, South Munda languages are even more divergent and have fewer shared morphological traits.
 Even the classification of Munda languages is controversial, and South Munda does not seem to exist as a valid taxon.
 However, South Munda languages retain many notable characteristics of the original Proto-Munda such as prefix slots and scope-ordering of referent indexation and so they represent the less restructured morphology of Munda and reflect the older Proto-Munda and Proto-Austroasiatic structures.

 Kharia

 In Kharia, subject markers index not only dual/plural exclusive/inclusive but also honorific status.
-Objects are not marked in the verb but instead by the oblique case: -te.
+Objects are not marked in the predicate but instead by the oblique case: -te.

-There is a reduplicated free-standing form of finite verbs that behaves differently from the simple verb stem.
+There is a reduplicated free-standing form of finite predicates that behaves differently from the simple predicative base.
 In the predicate, reduplicated free-standing form never marks tense–aspect–mood and person.
 That causes the free-standing form to be used in subordination, an attributive function corresponding more or less to relative clauses.
-The infinitive verb form is marked by =na.
+Kharia is perhaps the only Munda language that has a infinitive on predicates, =na.
 The infinitive can serve also as a nominaliser: jib=na=te ‘touching’.